-Formed when the Albina line was split into two separate lines in December 1890 – this “Lower” line initially running up N Larrabee and Interstate to N Stanton and Albina at the base of the steep grade up Stanton.
+Formed when the Albina line was split into two separate lines in January 1891 – this “Lower” line initially running up N Larrabee and Interstate to N Stanton and Albina at the base of the steep grade up Stanton.
+Service up the hill to the St. Johns motor line terminus was sporadic over the years, sometimes served by the Upper Albina line and sometimes by the Lower Albina line.

 This line officially became the Mississippi Avenue line in April 1905 when new headboards were added to the cars, although they retained their “L” dash signs until c.
 1916, when “MA” became more prevalent.